 Balance is important because it shows that a swing is controlled.
 Believe it or not, it is possible to over swing or swing too hard.

 When a player swings too hard it becomes really difficult to finish the swing in a balanced position.
-Further, swaying in the backswing can lead to a loss of balance in later parts of the swing sequence.

 So, to make sure that the right amount of intensity or power is released in the golf swing, focusing on keeping balanced will be a huge help.